 Sportfishing Around Miami

 In 2013 Ed co-authored the book "Sportfishing Around Miami".
 This book chronicles the rich history of angling in Miami and its surrounding area including the Florida Keys, the Everglades, and Bimini in the Bahamas.
-The book also addresses the people that made Miami the center of the fishing world and the tackle manufacturers who grew along with this industry.
+The book also addresses the people that made Miami the center of the fishing world and the Miami tackle manufacturers who grew along with the sport-fishing industry.